 A viewer is a user who has given the rights to view either all the Pages within a Page group or specific Pages.
 They are not able to make any edits to any of the Pages.
 Viewers of a Page within a Page group will be able to find that Page group in their Pages menu.

 It is important to note that to provide individual Page permissions from a Page group you must first give access to all Pages within a Page group.
-From there, you can select the Pages which you do not want a user to have access to.
+From there, you can select the Pages to which you do not want a user to have access.

 To share a Page group with a user, navigate to a Page → Edit the Page (using the pencil symbol in the top right corner) → Go to Page group settings (the paper stack icon in the editing menu) → Click on “Share page group” under the description of the Page.

 From there, share the Page group with the user you would like to give access to (you can either give viewing or editing permissions).
 By doing so, you will give the user access to all of the Pages within the Page group.